-- Install draught excluders on doors, windows to keep rooms warm.
+- Install draught excluders on doors, and windows to keep rooms warm.
 Make sure all the windows and doors are properly sealed.

 - Use a lagging jacket on your boiler to keep the water hotter for longer.

-- Blackout and thermal curtains are great at keeping the heat in and a reasonably priced investment.
+- Blackout and thermal curtains are great at keeping the heat in and are a reasonably priced investment.
 As a result, they will help to save money in the long run.

 Whole House Investments and Grants

 - Check if you are entitled to any Energy Grants to upgrade your home heating or electricity supply.
 These can lead to more significant savings in the longer term.